🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 How does a vitamin A deficiency manifest itself?

 Vitamin A or retinol has various functions in the body.
 The fat-soluble vitamin is important, for example, for the metabolism of iron as well as the normal maintenance of vision, skin and mucous membranes.
-An inadequate supply of nutrition manifests itself in the long run with various complaints.
+An inadequate supply through nutrition manifests itself in the long run with various complaints.

 Possible symptoms of vitamin A deficiency include: